dyllandry/rust-tic-tac-toe/readme.md

 - Module for game state & logic
 	- This is the TicTacToe structure
 - Game loop
-	- Keeps grabbing input until someone wins
+	- Keeps giving input to game until game is over, then closes
-- Read input from system and give to board
+- Read input from system
-		- turns character 1 into "MarkCell1" and gives to the TicTacToe game
+	- this is the user_input system